 Jointly identifying research needs

-Main objective: the overarching goal is to improve the integration of emerging issues into policy developmentrelated to or impacting on biodiversity and ecosystem services.
+The overarching goal of EKLIPSE is to improve the integration of emerging issues into policy development related to or impacting on biodiversity and ecosystem services.

 We will use innovative approaches (e.g. participatory townhall meetings such as the World Wide Views events, e-consultations, internet interactive platforms) to engage all relevant stakeholders from society, research and policy in the identification of current knowledge gaps and emerging issues on biodiversity.
 Part of our work will include co-designed foresight activities to identify and explore emerging issues in close collaboration with networks such as BiodivERsA3, EPBRS and ALTER-Net .